Satima2002/Euler_project/README.md

 # Euler_project
-Just solving for fun.
-Love these problems
+Just solving problems similar to those which I'm used to solve by hand during Republican Olympiads in mathematics.
+But time using algorithms and computer's power, with less stress and more fun.